egonw/RaMID/README.md

 This set of CDF files provides the data for the analysis of the four metabolites under the four conditions.
 The conditions are "Hyp"-hypoxia, "Nat"- no labeled substances registered in complete media of incubation, "Nor"- normoxia, "Com"- commercial preparations registered in minimal media.

-Some additional info about the corresponding metabolites provided in the function metinfo (...).
-CDF files do not contain this info: "C_derivate" - the number of carbons in the whole derivate,"C_fragment"- the number of carbons in the analyzed fragment, "numSi" - the number of Si atoms, "numS" - the number of S atoms.
-If two fragments were analyzed, then two corresponding columns were added.

-- 2) Docker image.
-To create the Docker container:
-        - go to the directory where the dockerfile is;
-        - create container from dockerfile:
-''' sudo docker build -t midcor:0.1 . '''

-## Usage Instructions

-  To run MIDcor independently: standing in the MIDcor directory inside R environment, after reading the sources execute the command:

- ''' run_midcor("input_file","output_file")  '''

- here input file should be in Metabolights format, as is shown in the screenshot

- To run MIDcor as a docker image, execute

- '''  sudo docker run -i -t -v $PWD:/data midcor:0.1 -i /data/input.csv -o /data/output.csv '''

- An example of input file is provided as "outin.csv"

-## Publications
-- “MIDcor”, an R-program for deciphering mass interferences in mass spectra of metabolites enriched in stable isotopes.
-Submitted to BMC bioinformatics.